 What if AF comes back after an ablation?

 Around 10% of patients who have gone down the ablation route find that despite our best efforts the disease has progressed too far and it is impossible for ablation to be successful.
-We can usually tell if this is the case only after a second procedure where a mapping of the scar in the heart can be performed.
-In these patients usually medical treatment only or a pacemaker provides a reasonable solution.
+We can usually tell if this is the case only after a second procedure where mapping of the scar in the heart can be performed.
+In these patients, medical treatment only or a pacemaker usually provides a reasonable solution.